sylhare/Type-on-Strap/README.md

 hide_title: true                                  # Hide the title when displaying the post, but shown in lists of posts
 feature-img: "assets/img/sample.png"              # Add a feature-image to the post
 thumbnail: "assets/img/thumbnail/sample-th.png"   # Add a thumbnail image on blog view
+color: rgb(80,140,22)                             # Add the specified color as feature image, and change link colors in post
 bootstrap: true                                   # Add bootstrap to the page
 tags: [sample, markdown, html]
 ---